 Plan dinnertime and bedtime: Don't go to bed soon after eating.
 Stay upright for at least three to four hours after your meal or snack.
 Eating smaller meals throughout the day instead of a large meal at dinner can help, too.

-Elevate sleeping position: Sleep with your head elevated 4 to 6 inches.
+Elevate your sleeping position: Sleep with your head elevated 4 to 6 inches.
 Extra pillows may not be enough to get the job done.
 Try using a special wedge support or use risers at the head of your bed to provide the desired elevation.

-Dietary restrictions: In addition to eating smaller, more frequent meals, avoid foods that could cause problems.
+Check your diet: In addition to eating smaller, more frequent meals, avoid foods that could cause problems.
 Do not drink alcohol or drinks that include caffeine.
 High-acid fruits such as pineapples and vegetables, including tomatoes, could also be triggers so minimize or restrict these items.

-Medication do's and don'ts: Choose acetaminophen when you need an over-the-counter pain reliever and avoid non-steroidal anti-inflammatory medicines such as aspirin, ibuprofen and naproxen.
+Choose acetaminophen when you need an over-the-counter pain reliever and avoid non-steroidal anti-inflammatory medicines such as aspirin, ibuprofen and naproxen.
 For quick relief of acid reflux, try antacids to neutralize the stomach acid.
 Ask your doctor about over-the-counter medications such as H2 antagonists (Pepcid, Tagamet, Zantac or Axid, for example) or proton pump inhibitors (such as Prilosec, Nexium or Prevacid).

 If acid reflux is keeping you from getting quality sleep, check in with your doctor to make sure you have no underlying health issues.
 Waking due to acid reflux could be a sign of a more serious health concern, cautions Dr. Singh.
 "Untreated reflux can lead to ulcers, scarring and ultimately esophageal cancer," he said.
 "Esophageal cancer is increasing in incidence rapidly in the United States."